simonayzman/Icebreaker/README.md

   **Better solution**: Create mutex locks around code that changes the Firestore DB (and potentially use an event queue), specifically where key-update collisions might occur or the most up-to-date information is required.
 Unfortunately, this could lead to extra latency, but ensures real-time accuracy.

+### Features (Short-Term)

+- More intuitive home page interface for re-joining past event rooms
+- Flexible event "types" that have their own unique question packs
+- User profile picture upload for easier recognition in real life
+- Event time ranges, along with intelligent garbage collection of rooms on backend

+### Features (Long-Term)

+- Curated faciliation of 1:1 introductions, rather than simple rank-ordered list of matches
+- Option for more flexible question selection flow for event hosts
+- Chat functionality between event participants

 ## Credits

 Initial version of [the React front-end code](https://github.com/acesetmatch/Icebreaker) was sourced from [a Facebook Chicago Hackathon project](https://devpost.com/software/icebreaker-vi5yo8) I built with my team, of the same name.